 - Adds the ability to open individual channels.

 - Adds a one-touch refresh command to the “Flash” screen to rebroadcast the settings to the lights.
 This ensures all lights are at the correct and current settings (for example, if power is lost to a light or receiver when an adjustment is made).

-- When model lamps are set to MODEL MODE>FULL, text on flash screen reads FULL.
+- Corrects a display issue when modeling lamps are set to MODEL MODE > FULL.
+The text on flash screen is corrected to display FULL.

 - Corrects the listed Wattsecond (Ws) rating of the ABR800 from 640Ws to 320Ws.

 - Corrects the listed t.1 flash duration of the ABR800.